Jaxsbr/iblogyo/source/_posts/host-a-static-website-with-aws-s3.md

 ---
-title: Host to host a static website with AWS S3
+title: How to host a static website with AWS S3
 date: 2022-05-19 06:16:57
 tags:
     [AWS, S3, CloudFormation, Bash, Script, Static Website Hosting]